Creamed clover honey

 • Create a cyan zone at your home

-If you want to incorporate a lot of air into the mixture, making it lighter still, then you will need to beat it for much longer; I couldn't be bothered but you will get a better return because you are now selling air at a premium.
+If you want to incorporate a lot of air into the mixture, making it lighter still then you will need to beat it for much longer; I couldn't be bothered but you will get a better return because you are now selling air at a premium.

 Creaming honey paddle

-It's in limes too.
+It's in limes and lemons too.

 Creaming honey